 As simple as it sounds, hard boil some eggs and mash it up with the back of a fork.
-Then mix it into a puree, or add some milk in, to add moisture to the egg and make it easier for your baby to chew/swallow.
+Then mix it into a purée, add some milk in it, or add some yogurt to it to add moisture to the egg and make it easier for your baby to chew/swallow.
 You can spread the mixture onto some toast fingers, or put it on a preloaded spoon for them to self-feed.

 Another no-brainer – simply fry an egg on both sides until the yolk is fully cooked through.
 Cut it into strips for your baby to hold and take bites out of!

-Best way to serve eggs to baby 9-12 months:
+Best way to serve eggs to baby 9-12 months old:

 Although these are very soft and easy for new eaters to chew, because it’s harder to pick up with palmar grasp, I recommend offering scrambled eggs on its own once their pincer grasp has developed.

 Let your baby practice their pincer grasp by mincing up cooked eggs (cook any way – boiled, fried, omelette, etc.)